The future of home heating – what can you expect?

 Stage 3: the UK will switch to 100% hydrogen, but this is unlikely to happen until the mid-2040s.

-Water vapour is the only by-product of hydrogen making it much cleaner than conventional gas.
+Water vapour is the only by-product of hydrogen, making it much cleaner than conventional gas.
 Boilers that use hydrogen don’t produce any carbon dioxide or carbon monoxide.

 Can low-carbon alternatives save you money?

 Climate change isn’t the only driving force behind the move to low-carbon alternatives.
-Our over-reliance on natural gas has left the UK at the mercy of a volatile market and we’re all paying more to heat our homes.
+Our over-reliance on natural gas has left the UK at the mercy of a volatile market, and we’re all paying more to heat our homes.

 Introducing other energy sources could make heating our homes more affordable, which will have a wider impact on the health of millions of people in winter.

-The Energy Saving Trust estimates that when you switch from a G-rated to an A-rated boiler you will burn a third less fuel.
-If you live in a detached house this could save you up to £580, based on calculations made in April 20225.
+The Energy Saving Trust estimates that when you switch from a G-rated to an A-rated boiler, you will burn a third less fuel.
+If you live in a detached house, this could save you up to £580, based on calculations made in April 2022 (5).

-Could gas boilers be banned in the future?
+Will gas boilers be banned in the future?

 Should you still invest in a new gas boiler?